 When you refine the audience, you’re getting more specific on who you want to reach.
 Of course, your business could have several ideal customer types.
 You should have different ad groups for each one.

 With PPC, the relevancy of the ad applies to the quality score.
 It’s a significant factor that affects the quality score of each ad.
 Google or other search engines will check the keyword selection and the ad to check that it dovetails with those keywords.

-If your ads aren’t quality, they may not only receive a poor score, they could also be suspended from Google altogether.
+If your ads aren’t quality, they may not only receive a poor quality score, they could also be suspended from Google altogether.

 If you’re doing PPC ads, you’ll want a compelling CTA on the landing page.
 This will grab more leads for your site.